Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Structural Fitting

 Robust fits (equivalent to \texttt{use\_fit = 1} in the \texttt{RAW} catalog) meet all the above criteria, but fail Criteria E) due to high chi-squared per pixel ($\rm \chi_{pp}^2>2$) values.
 Sources in this category are not well-approximated by a single-S\'ersic model.
 In this case, there are often asymmetries that lead to a high chi-squared value.
 However, the S\'ersic profile still reasonably represents the overall light profile.
 A selected example of a galaxy in this category is shown in the bottom rows (ID: 30351) in Figure \ref{fig:img_mod_residual}.
 However, we further enforce a different cutoff in $\rm \chi_{pp}^2$ for fits in this category, in order to eliminate fits where the asymmetries are so significant that the reported structural parameters are not meaningful.
 Specifically, we require:

 if $\rm log(f_{\nu}/10nJy) <1$, or

 if $\rm log(f_{\nu}/10nJy) >1$.
 Here, $f_{\nu}$ denotes the photometric catalog flux of the target source in the fitting band.
 After visually inspecting various randomly selected instances with $\rm \chi_{pp}^2$, we choose this cutoff to be more tolerant for brighter sources, where we expect asymmetries to be more prominent.
+We also require any fits classified in this category to be resolved (i.e, $\rm R_{eff} > 1 $ pixel).
 We generally encourage catalog users to trust the sizes in this category, but to be mindful of particular use cases when adopting other best-fitting parameters.

 Finally, we classify any sources that fail at least one of the above criteria (except for Criteria E)) as failed instances, which is equivalent to \texttt{use\_fit = 0} in the \texttt{RAW} catalog.
 We don't recommend users to adopt any parameters of sources in this category.
 The number of fits attempted and success rate (\texttt{use\_fit = 1 or 2}) in each band by each method are summarized in Table \ref{tab:N fit}.